MicrosoftDocs/azure-docs/articles/active-directory/application-proxy-back-end-kerberos-constrained-delegation-how-to.md

 -   Deployment of Azure AD Application Proxy per [Get started with Application Proxy](manage-apps/application-proxy-enable.md) and general access to non-KCD applications work as expected.

--   The published target application is based on Microsoft Internet Information Services (IIS) and Microsoft’s implementation of Kerberos.
+-   The published target application is based on Internet Information Services (IIS) and the Microsoft implementation of Kerberos.

 -   The server and application hosts reside in a single Azure Active Directory domain.
-For detailed information on cross-domain and forest scenarios, see the [KCD whitepaper](https://aka.ms/KCDPaper).
+For detailed information on cross-domain and forest scenarios, see the [KCD white paper](https://aka.ms/KCDPaper).

 -   The subject application is published in an Azure tenant with pre-authentication enabled.
 Users are expected to authenticate to Azure via forms-based authentication.
 Rich client authentication scenarios aren't covered by this article.
 They might be added at some point in the future.